-In addition, we have different corporate social responsibility partnerships such as with the Norwegian Helsinki Committee and the Stine Sofie Foundation.
+In addition, we have various corporate social responsibility partnerships such as with the Norwegian Helsinki Committee, NOAS and the Stine Sofie Foundation.

 3 ADDRESSING ADVERSE IMPACTS ON HUMAN RIGHTS AND DECENT WORKING CONDITIONS AT WIKBORG REIN procedures relating to human rights in all countries where we operate, as well as through our external commitments.
 As a member of the UN Global Compact, we actively integrate human rights principles into our operations.
-In 2023, we updated our Standard Terms of Business to stipulate that Wikborg Rein may withdraw from a matter in the event of actual or significant risks of adverse impacts on human rights and decent working conditions.